-Researchers holding a permanent position or being a postdoctoral fellow at his/her organization can apply for a SSEW, as for ordinary applications.
-In addition, master students, PhD students and guest researchers being affiliated with a Norwegian university or college can also apply for SSEW access.
+- Researchers holding a permanent position or being a postdoctoral fellow at their organization can apply for an SSEW, as for ordinary applications.

-Researchers who are already connected to an HPC project cannot apply for SSEW access.
+Researchers who are already connected to an HPC or NIRD project cannot apply for SSEW access for the respective service.

 How to apply for SSEW?

-The application tool is not available for small scale applications.
-SSEW allocations are only granted on the basis of a simplified free-text application describing:
+The application tool is not available for small-scale applications.
+SSEW allocations are only granted on the basis of a simplified free-text application by e-mail to email@example.com describing:

-- Anticipated resource needs (Maximum 20 000 CPU-hours or 5 TB storage)
+- Anticipated resource needs (Maximum 20 000 CPU-hours and 500 GB on HPC, maximum 5 TB storage on NIRD)

-- If HPC, average core count and memory requirements.
+- If HPC, average core count, memory requirements and if you need GPU.

 - Software needs